leo/cory/README.md

 npm link
 ```

-Yeeha! :horse: Now you're able to use the `cory` command everywhere!
+Yeeha! :horse: Now you can use the `gulp` command within the repository to transpile the its sourcefiles and watch for changes.
+While the command is running, you're able to use the `cory` command everywhere!

 ## CLI